Skip to main content

 • Connection details including host, port, and protocol configuration

-• Complete table schemas with column definitions, data types, default expressions, and comments (from system.columns)
+• Complete table schemas for those eligible tables from system.columns, including column definitions, data types, default expressions, and comments

 • Slow query analysis using system.query_log: top 10 queries by total execution time over a rolling 12-hour window, including call counts, total and average execution time, and rows read